Monday, 9 September 2013

 Burgess Hill Town 2 Eastbourne Town 0 (Friday 23rd August 2013) Isthmian League Division One South (att: 303)

 It was the first of my set of early shifts at work so I was more than happy to see The Hillians were at home so I could tick off another new venue.
 After doing plenty of admin work for my own club I was pushing it a bit fine to reach Victoria and buy my ticket on time.
-Why is it there's always a queue consisting of people who don't know what they're doing waiting to use the ticket machines when you're in a rush?

-Anyway, I was on board just in time on a beautiful evening.
-Once I'd changed at Haywards Heath it was just a few minutes longer to my destination of Wivelsfield.
-Less then ten minutes later I was handing over £8 to get inside Leylands Park.
+Less than ten minutes later I was handing over £8 to get inside Leylands Park.
 I bought a decent enough programme for another £2 and entered the clubhouse.
-Kick off was at 7.30 as a long term dispute with neighbours meant that the floodlights had to be off by 9.30pm.
+Kick-off was at 7.30 as a long-term dispute with neighbours meant that the floodlights had to be off by 9.30pm.

-I was delighted to see a hand pump dispensing Horsham brewers WJ King's Summer Ale.
+I was delighted to see a hand pump dispensing Horsham Brewers WJ King's Summer Ale.
 I had a pint, and my conclusion was that it was the best advert for winter I'd ever tasted.
 Not my cup of Earl Grey.
 I even left some.
 However, I do recommend it as a dietary supplement for future users.

-I took my drink out onto new smart decking outside the clubhouse to take a proper look at the ground.
+I took my drink out onto the newly installed smart decking outside the clubhouse to take a proper look at the ground.
 There was a smart seated stand down the housing side.
-The changing rooms and clubhouse were behind the goal at the entrances end, with the rest of the ground consisting of flat open hard standing and grass.
-All paintwork was in the club colour of green, which helped it blend it in with the ample trees and hedges around the venue.
-I was slightly surprised that there was no area for covered standing.
-Perhaps this will be next on the list?
+The changing rooms and clubhouse were behind the goal at the entrance's end, with the rest of the ground consisting of flat open hard standing and grass.

 Once the teams had come out I had a little wander and patronised the new 'Back of the Net' refreshment hut.
 The cheeseburger with onions for £2.70 was well worth the money.
-I washed it down with a cup of tea as much to rinse away the taste of the beer.
+I washed it down with a cup of tea as much as to rinse away the taste of the beer.
 As I had missed tea I went overboard and also sampled a hot dog, but this wasn't up to my previous selection.

 The pitch was hard and already threadbare, which was a bit of a worry so early in the season.
 I'm not sure if this was totally responsible for the way both sides gave the ball away at will.
 It was frenetic, but poor fare.
-Hillians took the lead through Max Miller after about fifteen minutes when he broke through and slotted past the Eastbourne custodian.

-That was about it really.
-Eastbourne, on the back of a midweek mauling, never really looked like scoring.
-I undertook my usual lap of the ground and was swamped with insects down the side by the dug outs.
+I undertook my usual lap of the ground and was swamped with insects down the side by the dugouts.
 They were everywhere.
-I returned to the clubhouse at the interval to watch a bit of the once unlikely League fixture of Wolverhampton Wanderers v Crawley Town.
+I returned to the clubhouse at the interval to watch a bit of the once-unlikely League fixture of Wolverhampton Wanderers v Crawley Town.

 The second half was just as scrappy with tackles of varying standards breaking up play.
 The ref was decent, and although he cracked down on one piece of awful swearing at loud volume, there was still a bit too much for my liking - although admittedly not as much as at Littlehampton the previous weekend.